CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

 ## Install Microsoft .NET Framework 4.7.1

-Microsoft Service Fabric requires a minimum of Microsoft .NET Framework 4.7.1 to be installed on each Application Server.
+Microsoft Service Fabric requires a minimum of Microsoft .NET Framework 4.7.1 to be installed on the Server.

 To find the version of the framework that is installed: